One of the questions I’m asked most often is: ‘How do I choose the right accountant?’ It’s not as easy as you’d think.

 Make sure you’re crystal clear on your accountant’s pricing model.
 Is it a set fee, and will that price change?
 Does it cover everything you’ve discussed, or are they basing their fee on the time they’re going to take?
 Are you likely to get an unexpected bill if they take longer than expected?

 And – crucially – if you get in touch with any queries, will they charge you extra or are those included in your package?
 Don’t sign up to anything until you’re completely clear on exactly how much it’s going to cost.

 Once you’re clear on the price, the final piece of the jigsaw is to understand exactly what’s included – and excluded – from your service.
 Can you access all of their team, or just certain people?
 Are they purely processing your tax return, or providing tax advice too?

-Fresh Clarity specialise in helping small business owners like you.
-We can empower you to free up your time, improve your finances, and get that all-important peace of mind.
-Above all, we help you to manage and grow your business successfully and sustainably.
+Fresh Clarity specialise in helping small business owners like you to free up your time, improve your finances, get that all-important peace of mind and work-life balance, and above all, to manage and grow your business successfully and sustainably.

 Can we help you reclaim some of your valuable time and money, and give you peace of mind that your business is moving in the right direction?
-Book a free discovery call with us to find out how.
+Yes, we can – arrange a free discovery call with us to find out how.